mmiele/TechnicalNotes/BotFramework/Authentication/bot-oauth-cleanup.md

 For more information, see [Identity providers](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-identity-providers?view=azure-bot-service-4.0&tabs=adv1%2Cga2).

+The users authenticate themselves using whatever mechanism is provided by their channel of communication with the bot.

 > [!NOTE]
 > The token issued during **Bot authentication** is not the same token issued during **User authentication**.
 The first is used to establish secure communication between a bot, channels and, ultimately, client applications.
 The second is used to authorize the bot to access secured resource on behalf of the user.